ImageItem displays images inside a

 getHistogram(bins='auto', step='auto', perChannel=False, targetImageSize=200, targetHistogramSize=500, **kwds)¶

 Returns x and y arrays containing the histogram values for the current image.
 For an explanation of the return format, see numpy.histogram().

 The step argument causes pixels to be skipped when computing the histogram to save time.
-If step is ‘auto’, then a step is chosen such that the analyzed data has dimensions roughly targetImageSize for each axis.
+If step is ‘auto’, then a step is chosen such that the analyzed data has dimensions approximating targetImageSize for each axis.

 self.xp.histogram().
-If bins is ‘auto’, then a bin number is automatically chosen based on the image characteristics:
+If bins is auto, a bin number is automatically chosen based on the image characteristics:

 Integer images will have approximately targetHistogramSize bins, with each bin having an integer width.